 General statements

-5.2 Guideline #1: <Guideline#1>
+5.2 TBD

-Description of <Guideline#1>

-5.3 Guideline #2: <Guideline#2>

-Description of <Guideline#2>

-5.4 Guideline #3: <Guideline#3>

-Description of <Guideline#3>

 Annex <X> (informative): Change history

 This is the last annex for TS/TSs which details the change history using the following table.
 This table is to be used for recording progress during the WG drafting process till TSG approval of this TS/TR.
 For TRs under change control, use one line per approved Change Request Date: use format YYYY-MM CR: four digits, leading zeros as necessary Rev: blank, or number (max two digits) Cat: use one of the letters A, B, C, D, F Subject/Comment: for TSs under change control, include full text of the subject field of the Change Request cover New vers: use format [n]n.[n]n.[n]n